xwiki/xwiki-docker/README.md

 This allows you to rebuild the XWiki docker image locally.
 Here are the steps:

 -	Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
-Then choose the branch or tag that you wish to use.
-For example:
+Then go to the directory corresponding to the docker tag you wish to use.
+For example: `cd 8/mysql-tomcat`
-	-	The `master`branch will get you the latest released version of XWiki
+	-	The `8/mysql-tomcat` directory will get you the latest released XWiki version of the 8.x cycle running on Tomcat and for MySQL.
-	-	The `8.x` branch will get you the latest released version of XWiki for the 8.x cycle
+	-	The `9/mysql-tomcat` directory will get you the latest released XWiki version of the 9.x cycle running on Tomcat and for MySQL.
 	-	etc.
--	Go the directory corresponding to the configuration you wish to build, for example: `cd xwiki-mysql-tomcat`.
 -	Run `docker-compose up`
 -	Start a browser and point it to `http://localhost:8080`

-Note that if you want to set a custom version of XWiki you can checkout `master` and edit the `env` file and set the values you need in there.
+Note that if you want to set a custom version of XWiki you can edit the `.env` file and set the values you need in there.
 It's also possible to override them on the command line with `docker-compose run -e "XWIKI_VERSION=8.4.4"`.

 Note that `docker-compose up` will automatically build the XWiki image on the first run.
 If you need to rebuild it you can issue `docker-compose up --build`.
 You can also build the image with `docker build . -t xwiki-mysql-tomcat:latest` for example.